XR-Masters/Docs/Create_Content.md

 > Root content object's name must be **obj** otherwise your content won't be recognized as valid!

-> There should be only one prefab named in your obj, otherwise system will use first found obj **named** prefab and that my cause problem
+> There should be only one prefab named as **obj** in your unity package, otherwise system will use first found obj **named** prefab and that my cause problem

 ### Populate your asset